Cooperative AI Contest

 Key Dates

-September 10 - October 31: Development phase
+October 31: Development phase ends

-November 1st - November 20: Evaluation and review phase
+November 1: Evaluation and review phase begins

 November 20: Finalists notified